 Approves Legislation Aimed at Reducing VA Backlog & Expansion of Benefits for Vietnam Vets

-- Updating VA funeral benefits to treat all non-service connected deaths equally, regardless of where the veteran passes away.
+- Updating the VA’s funeral benefits to treat all non-service connected deaths equally, regardless of where the veteran passes away.

 - Modernizing the Servicemembers Civil Relief Act (SCRA) to permit servicemembers to deliver notice of termination of residential and car leases electronically, including by email.

-- Expanding the list of work-study activities that that qualify for payment of work-study allowances under VA’s rehabilitation, training and education programs.
+- Expanding the list of work-study activities that qualify for payment of work-study allowances under the VA’s rehabilitation, training and education programs.